TarasyukV/sneaker-data-exploration/README.md

 ---

-## Dashboard Recommendations & Key Observations
+## DASHBOARD RECOMMENDATIONS & KEY OBSERVATIONS

 This dashboard is designed for **interactive exploration** of 10 years of sneaker sales data: